Francesco Albani: Mature work in Rome

 In 1600, Albani moved to Rome to work on the fresco decoration of the gallery of the Palazzo Farnese, which was being completed by the studio of Annibale Carracci.
-At this time, Rome, under Clement VIII Aldobrandini (1592–1605) was exhibiting some degree of administrative stability and renewed artistic patronage.
+At this time, Rome, under Clement VIII Aldobrandini (1592–1605), was exhibiting some degree of administrative stability and renewed artistic patronage.
 While Pope Clement had been born into a Florentine family resident in Urbino, his family was allied by marriage to the Emilia-Romagna and the Farnese, since Ranuccio I Farnese, Duke of Parma had married Margherita Aldobrandini.
 Parma, like Bologna, being part of the Region of Emilia-Romagna, it was not surprising that Cardinal Odoardo Farnese, Ranuccio's brother, chose to patronise the Carraccis from Bologna, thereby establishing Bolognese dominance of Roman fresco painting for nearly two decades.

 Albani became one of Annibale's most prominent apprentices.
 Using Annibale's designs and assisted by Lanfranco and Sisto Badalocchio, Albani completed frescoes for the San Diego Chapel in San Giacomo degli Spagnoli between 1602 and 1607.
-Elaborating Annibale’s sketches, Albani learnt to design classicizing compositions in which monumental figures enact the narrative through expressive gesture.
+Elaborating on Annibale’s sketches, Albani learnt to design classicizing compositions in which monumental figures enact the narrative through expressive gesture.
 He also supervised the completion of the Aldobrandini lunettes (c.
 1604–5 / 1610–13; Rome, Galleria Doria Pamphilj), left unfinished on Annibale’s death in 1609.
 The lunette of the Landscape with the Assumption shows Albani’s assimilation of his mentor’s landscape style: small figures move against a grand landscape, the idealized forms of which complement the sacred narrative.

 The success of Albani’s work for Annibale led to several major Roman fresco commissions.
 In 1606–7, Albani completed the frescoes in the Palazzo Mattei di Giove in Rome.
 He later completed two other frescoes in the same palace, also on the theme of Life of Joseph.

 In 1609, he completed the ceiling of a large hall with Fall of Phaeton and Council of the Gods for the Palazzo Giustiniani (now Palazzo Odescalchi) at Bassano (di Sutri) Romano, the country residence of Vincenzo Giustiniani, also famous as a patron of Caravaggio.
 The ceiling’s design surprisingly rejects the architectonic structure of Annibale’s ceiling in the Farnese Gallery (1597–1608; Rome, Palazzo Farnese) and instead turns to the tradition of illusionistic ceilings with a unified expanse of open sky.
 The figural composition retains, however, classical equilibrium and legibility.
 A preparatory nude study of Phaeton (Windsor Castle, Berkshire, Royal Library), in black chalk heightened with white, clearly reveals Annibale’s influence and is a good example of Albani’s draughtsmanship.

-During 1612–14, Albani completed the Choir frescoes at the church of Santa Maria della Pace which had just been remodelled by Pietro da Cortona.
-In 1616 he painted ceiling frescoes of Apollo and the Seasons at Palazzo Verospi in Via del Corso for the cardinal Fabrizio Verospi.
+During 1612–14, Albani completed the Choir frescoes at the church of Santa Maria della Pace, which had just been remodelled by Pietro da Cortona.
+In 1616, he painted ceiling frescoes of Apollo and the Seasons at Palazzo Verospi in Via del Corso for the cardinal Fabrizio Verospi.